freepress/internet2016/_posts/blog/2015-11-09-presidential-candidates-digital-divide.md

 The Internet is a lifeline.
 People access economic, educational, civic, political and social opportunities online &mdash; and they are free to share their voices as long as gatekeepers don't stand in the way.

 But gaps across income and race have stranded many communities &mdash; in particular, those made up of  lower-income people of color &mdash; on the wrong side of the digital divide.
 This is particularly problematic because it deepens the division in our country between the "haves" and "have-nots" &mdash; the people who can access and make use of all of those opportunities, and those who simply can't.
-Meanwhile companies like Comcast and Charter want to raise our already high prices  Ñ which would further broaden and deepen the digital divide, all in the name of increasing the enormous profits these companies already reap.
+Meanwhile companies like Comcast and Charter want to raise our already high prices  Ã‘ which would further broaden and deepen the digital divide, all in the name of increasing the enormous profits these companies already reap.

 It doesn't have to be this way.